PRIVACY AND ANTI-SPAM CODE FOR OUR DENTAL OFFICE

 Health Information – Recorded information about an identifiable individual, if the information relates to the individual’s health, or health care history, including genetic information about the individual, the provisions of health care to the individual, payment for health care provided to the individual, and include, the personal health identification number and any other identifying number, symbol or particular assigned to an individual, and any identifying information about the individual that is collected in the course of, and is incidental to, the provision of health care or payment for health care

-Office – The dental office operated by Dr. Meikle Dental Corporation which provides professional dental services comprising of diagnosis, the interpretation of x-ray radiographs produced by the Affiliate, treatment planning and intra-oral professional services at 401 North Railway Street, Morden, MB, R6M 1S8
+Office – The dental office operated by Mel McManus (Manitoba) Dental Corporation which provides professional dental services comprising of diagnosis, the interpretation of x-ray radiographs produced by the Affiliate, treatment planning and intra-oral professional services at 401 North Railway Street, Morden, MB, R6M 1S8.

-Privacy Laws – The Dental Association Act, The Dental Health Workers Act, The Dental Health Services Act, The Dental Hygienists Act, The Regulated Health Professions Act, Regulations made under these Acts, the By-laws of the College, the Personal Health Information Act (PHIA), the Personal Information Protection and Electronic Documents Act (PIPEDA), An Act to promote the efficiency and adaptability of the Canadian economy by regulating certain activities that discourage reliance on electronic means of carrying out commercial activities, and to amend the Canadian Radio-television and Telecommunications Commission Act, the Competition Act, the Personal Information Protection and Electronic Documents Act and the Telecommunications Act (CASL)
+Privacy Laws – All applicable laws governing the collection, use, storage or disclosure of Personal Information, including The Dental Association Act, The Dental Health Workers Act, The Dental Health Services Act, The Dental Hygienists Act, The Regulated Health Professions Act, the By-laws of the College, the Personal Health Information Act (PHIA), the Personal Information Protection and Electronic Documents Act (PIPEDA), An Act to promote the efficiency and adaptability of the Canadian economy by regulating certain activities that discourage reliance on electronic means of carrying out commercial activities, and to amend the Canadian Radio-television and Telecommunications Commission Act, the Competition Act, the Personal Information Protection and Electronic Documents Act and the Telecommunications Act (CASL), and regulations made under these Acts.

-Service Providers – means dentists and dental professional corporations providing professional services at the Office in conjunction with Dr. Meikle Dental Corporation and the Affiliate
+Service Providers – means dentists and dental professional corporations providing professional services at the Office in conjunction with Mel McManus (Manitoba) Dental Corporation and the Affiliate.

 Boundary Trails Dental Centre offers a comprehensive range of services for children, adults, and seniors.